wallfair-organization/smart-contract-js-mock/README.md

 # smart-contract-js-mock
-A collection of JavaScript classes to work as a replacement for the Smart Contracts.
+A collection of JavaScript classes to emulate the mechanics of the Smart Contracts that will be deployed by Wallfair.

-**Only intended to be used in the MVP and not production!!!**
+This code is intended to be used only for the MVP launch, and will eventually be replaced by actual Smart Contracts.

-## Copyright
-2021 - Konstantin Ullrich